cboulay/BCPyOgreRenderer/README.md

 ### Virtual Hand

 One reason for using a 3D engine is that I would like to use BCPy2000 to control the animation of a virtual hand.
 I am using [libhand](www.libhand.org).
-It comes with an OGRE model but that is not compatible with PythonOgre 1.6.4.
+It comes with an OGRE model that is compatible with Ogre 1.7.1 (linked above).
-Therefore I used the Blender model, then [exported](https://code.google.com/p/blender2ogre/) to a generic OGRE .xml, then converted it to the correct version using the tools found in the PythonOgre 1.6.4 snapshot release.
+If for some reason you use a different Ogre version, you may use the Blender model, then [export it](https://code.google.com/p/blender2ogre/) to a generic OGRE .xml, then converted it to the correct version using the [tools](http://sourceforge.net/projects/ogre/files/ogre-tools/) for your version of Ogre.

 ### Renderer Life-Cycle